 Member of the Magrit Inria/LORIA Project Team

 Dr Villard obtained a PhD in Computer Graphics from University Claude Bernard Lyon I in 2006.
 After finishing his PhD he worked as a post-doctoral research fellow in the Harvard Medical School in the Simulation Group, in the CIMIT laboratory and in the Massachusetts General Hospital, in Boston (USA).
 He joined then Imperial College in the Department of Biosurgery and Surgical Technology research staff as a Research Associate at the end of May 2007 until September 2009 when he was recruited as a lecturer at Lorraine University.
 In 2013, he spent one month as an invited researcher in the Visualization and Medical Graphics group at the School of Computer Science, Bangor University (UK).
-Dr Villard was on sabbatical funded by the CNRS (1 year) and Inria (6 month) at the Harvard Biorobotics Lab lead by Professor Robert D. Howe in Harvard University, Cambridge (USA) from July 2014 to January 2016.
+Dr Villard was on a sabbatical funded by the CNRS (1 year) and Inria (6 months) at the Harvard Biorobotics Lab lead by Professor Robert D. Howe in Harvard University, Cambridge (USA) from July 2014 to January 2016.
 He is a Harvard Associate since 2014.

 Since February 2017, he is the principal investigator of Inria associate research team CURATIVE .